cs-open-project/projectsfound/README.md

 ### Arrow[跨语言的内存数据格式]

-Description: Apache Arrow defines a language-independent columnar memory format for flat and hierarchical data, organized for efficient analytic operations on modern hardware like CPUs and GPUs.
+Description: Apache Arrow defines a language-independent columnar memory format for flat and nested data, organized for efficient analytic operations on modern hardware like CPUs and GPUs.
 The Arrow memory format also supports zero-copy reads for lightning-fast data access without serialization overhead.
 Arrow's libraries implement the format and provide building blocks for a range of use cases, including high performance analytics.
 Many popular projects use Arrow to ship columnar data efficiently or as the basis for analytic engines.
 Libraries are available for C, C++, C#, Go, Java, JavaScript, Julia, MATLAB, Python, R, Ruby, and Rust.
 Apache Arrow is software created by and for the developer community.
 We are dedicated to open, kind communication and consensus decision making.
 Our committers come from a range of organizations and backgrounds, and we welcome all to participate with us.

 介绍: Apache Arrow defines a language-independent columnar memory format for flat and hierarchical data, organized for efficient analytic operations on modern hardware like CPUs and GPUs.
 The Arrow memory format also supports zero-copy reads for lightning-fast data access without serialization overhead.
 Arrow's libraries implement the format and provide building blocks for a range of use cases, including high performance analytics.
 Many popular projects use Arrow to ship columnar data efficiently or as the basis for analytic engines.
 Libraries are available for C, C++, C#, Go, Java, JavaScript, Julia, MATLAB, Python, R, Ruby, and Rust.
 Apache Arrow is software created by and for the developer community.
 We are dedicated to open, kind communication and consensus decision making.
 Our committers come from a range of organizations and backgrounds, and we welcome all to participate with us.